 The personal characteristics of the Director are more important than the experience and qualifications they bring.
 A Director must have integrity: honest, transparent, and fair, with no hidden agendas, and no information withheld.
 She must also be smart: understand the conflicting considerations in an issue challenge the CEO`s thinking and be able to advise the CEO on the best course of action, which is much different than quick responses based on limited thinking.
 He must also be a mentor, as mentioned throughout this document: offer constructive criticism, but always in an attitude of support; someone the CEO can trust not to use confidential information against them.

 There is a debate in the tech start-up industry as to whether it is better to have Board members with start-up experience or industry domain experience.
 Many would argue that rapid change and need to make quick decisions in the absence of complete information transcend all domains and is the better experience to have.
-Others may counter that understanding the industry better would avoid many of those problems altogether.
+Others may counter that a greater understanding the industry would provide better and more timely advice.
+There is no one right answer to this question.
+The specific circumstances of the company, its management and expertise of the other Board members will inform this important decision.

 Geographic Considerations.
 Not all of the best directors live in town.
-Until recently, geography was a major consideration in the choice of directors because Boards are much more effective when the Directors are physically present.
-Now the proliferation of high-speed internet and the development of significantly better teleconferencing applications, such as Zoom, Skype and Google Hangouts, has greatly improved the quality of online communications.
+However, the proliferation of high-speed internet and the development of significantly better teleconferencing applications, such as Zoom, Skype and Google Hangouts, has greatly improved the quality of online communications.
 A video conference is now almost as good as being there in person.

 Consequently, companies now can recruit the best Directors from a worldwide pool of experienced executives who will bring a more diverse set of experiences to the Board’s deliberations.
 Boards should now not suffer from a lack of talent in their immediate vicinity.